-- 4.2.1 The minimum and maximum number of directors on the boards of CGCs shall be five (5) and seven (7) respectively. - 4.2.2 At least one (1) member of the Board, other than the executive directors, shall be required to have banking or related financial industry experience. - 4.2.3 The Board shall consist of executive and non-executive directors.
-The number of non-executive directors shall be more than that of executive directors. - 4.2.4 The Board of a CGC shall consist of a minimum of one (1) independent nonexecutive directors.
+- 4.2.1 The minimum and maximum number of directors on the boards of CGCs shall be seven (7) and eleven (11), respectively. - 4.2.2 At least one (1) member of the Board, other than the executive directors, shall be required to have banking or related financial industry experience. - 4.23 At least one (1) member of the Board, other than the executive directors, shall be required to have actuarial or related experience. - 4.2.4 The Board shall consist of executive and non-executive directors.
+The number of non-executive directors shall be more than that of executive directors. - 4.2.5 The Board of a CGC shall consist of a minimum of one (1) independent nonexecutive director.

-4.3 SEPARATION OF POWERS
+4.3 Separation of Powers